swe-students-fall2025/4-containers-charlotte/README.md

 nano .env  # or use your preferred editor
 ```

----

 ## Environment Variables

-The application uses the following environment variables (defined in `.env`):
+The application uses the following environment variables (defined in `.env`)

 | Variable | Description | Default | Required |
 |----------|-------------|---------|----------|